 Once the range is found, Data Controller will perform a series of automatic checks and validations, and import the data and a copy of the workbook.
 If all the checks pass, it's one button click to load the data (and corresponding workbook) to the SAS server and notify the approver that a change request has been submitted.

-Data Controller is available for SAS Meta and SAS Viya.
-A Base SAS version is in development.
+Data Controller is available for all 3 SAS platforms (SAS Meta, SAS Viya, Base SAS).
 Like what you see?
 Don't hesitate to book a demo session and meet the team!

 This approach can be used whether you are using SAS Meta, SAS Viya, or even Base SAS (eg with University Edition).
 Just open [YOURSERVER]/SASStudio in a browser (on Viya, it will be /SASStudioV).